cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

 **path:** The path on Microsoft Azure Blob Storage to use as input.

-**account:** The Microsoft Azure Blob Storage endpoint, with the Microsoft Azure Storage account to use.
+**account:** The Microsoft Azure Blob Storage account to use.
 This is of the form `mystorageaccount.blob.core.windows.net`, where `mystorageaccount` is the Microsoft Azure Storage account name.

 **container:** The container to use on the specified Microsoft Azure Storage account.